longndt/react-course/README.md

 ## Course Overview

-This course teaches React app development with industry-standard practices through hands-on examples.
+This course teaches **React with TypeScript** development using industry-standard practices through hands-on examples.

-**Audience**: IT students and developers looking to master React
+**Audience**: IT students and developers looking to master React with TypeScript

 **Format**: Theory, hands-on practice, and project-based learning

+**Language**: All examples and exercises use **TypeScript** (.tsx files)

 ## Prerequisites

-- HTML, CSS, and JavaScript fundamentals
+- HTML and CSS fundamentals
+- TypeScript basics (types, interfaces, generics)
 - Basic programming concepts (variables, functions, loops, objects)
 - Command line operations
 - Experience with at least one backend technology